-the teacher/main office on the morning of the day the change will occur.
+the teacher/main n oπice on the morning of the day the change will occur.

 Student Name:

 Grade: Homeroom Teacher (Grades PreK-8):

 Date of Change: (This change is temporary for this date only.)

-EARLY BIOMICO AL
+TARLY RIGHTOOAL

 EARLY DISMISSAL

 Dismissal Time:

 Reason for Early Dismissal:

-Student will be picked up by:
+; Student will be picked up by:

-Parent/Guardian
+- Parent/Guardian

-Other:

-Other: Other:
+Other: Must be an authorized pick-up contact.

+Must be an authorized pick-up contact.

-Student will drive himself/herself (RHS only)
+- Student will drive himself/herself (RHS only)

 BUS CHANGE

-Today, my student will ride on the bus with
+• Today, my student will ride on the bus with

-Name of student going home with
+7 Name of student going home with

-Name of statent going nome war
+-

-Address of student going home with
+• Address of student going home with

-, tauries or staus in gering norms with

 Parent/Guardian (Print Name):

-Signature (Required):
+Signature (Requ ired):

-I can be reached at:
+I can be reached I at: